alecgorge/php_threading/README.markdown

   * Thread handles
   * Mutexes

-* File handles and sockets are dup'licated on passage.
+* File handles are dup'licated on passage.
+Sockets aren't.

 How to build PHP with thrading support (on Windows)
 ---------------------------------------------------